Hambridge and Westport

 Hambridge and Westport is a civil parish in Somerset, England.
 It had a population of 514 in 2011.
-The parish includes the villages of Hambridge and Westport, and is in the South Somerset district.
+The parish includes the villages of Hambridge and Westport.

 History and general information

 Westport lies on the disused Westport Canal and Hambridge lies close to its junction with the River Isle.

 Hambridge is most notable as the place at which Cecil Sharp was inspired by the Rev. Charles Marson, Vicar of Hambridge, to begin collecting folk songs.

 The two villages, Hambridge and Westport share many resources including Parish Council, Church (the Church of St James the Less), Branch of the Royal British Legion and Recreation Trust who manage a recreation ground and Village Hall.

 There is a thriving school and many additional clubs and societies use the Village Hall as a meeting venue.
 The Hall is often used for wedding receptions and for celebration events of all kinds.
 It has panoramic views across the Somerset Levels towards Burrow Hill.